-Depending on the type, an RV refrigerator can work just like your normal household fridge, running on either 110V or 12V electricity or through an absorption process that cools the inside of your fridge via evaporation.
+Depending on the type, an RV refrigerator can work just like a normal household fridge, running on either 110V or 12V electricity.
+However, an RV refrigerator can also work through an absorption process, cooling the inside of the fridge via evaporation.

-But what are the different types of RV fridge, and how might they work best in your RV’s setup?
-Are there any other tips and tricks that you should know about these special appliances before hitting the road?
+But what are the different types of RV fridges, and how might they work best in your RV setup?
+Are there any other tips and tricks worth knowing about these special appliances before hitting the road?
 Let’s learn about them now!

-Depending on the rig you have and its capabilities, there are a few different types of RV refrigerators.
+Depending on the rig you have and its capabilities, there are a few different types of RV refrigerators, and they each work a little differently.
 You may have a preferred type, but only after having experience with one type or another.
 Let’s take a look at those types now.

 Equipped with an ignitor and pilot light, propane fridges are capable of cooling down your food and refrigerated goods anywhere your RV is parked.
 So long as your propane regulator is up to date, you should have no trouble cooling things off.

+Propane-exclusive RV fridges can struggle with turning on and running properly if your RV isn’t level- this can lead to some confusion for first-time RVers and is important to keep in mind while you are traveling.
 Propane camper fridges can also be more expensive than other options, given their truly off-grid capabilities.
-However, they are easy to set up and use, and can be invaluable if you are an RVer that plans on boondocking frequently.
+However, they are easy to set up and use, and can be invaluable if you are an RVer planning on boondocking frequently.

-The most traditional fridge, and the style that you might find in your residential home, a 110V refrigerator has a plug and runs off of shore power.
-You can also run these fridges off of battery power, but only if you have an inverter- not all RVs have these.
+The most traditional fridge, and the style you might find in your residential home, a 110V refrigerator, has a plug and runs on shore power.
+You can also run these fridges off battery power, but only if you have an inverter, and not all RVs have these.

-RVers always love options, and why should you choose just one of these types of fridge?
-A common appliance found in RVs is the two or three way refrigerator, capable of running off of multiple power or fuel sources.
+RVers always love options, and why should you choose just one of these types of fridges?
+A common appliance found in RVs is the two or three-way refrigerator, capable of running on multiple power or fuel sources.

-Most RVers only need shore power and one off-grid option, but you could get lucky and have 3 choices.
-No matter what, having a fridge in your RV is a step above an ice chest or cooler, especially for grilling on your new RV propane grill!
+Most RVers only need shore power and one off-grid option, but you can get lucky and have 3 choices.
+No matter what, having a fridge in your RV is a step above an ice chest or cooler, especially to go alongside grilling on a new RV propane grill!